 It’s a bit of a jaunt to get from Dubrovnik to Makarska, but the nearly three-hour drive is well worth the effort for a chance to enjoy some of Croatia’s best beaches and dramatic views of the coastline.
 The Makarska Riviera is a 60-kilometre stretch between the towns of Gradac and Brela which are daringly built into the hillside, and framed by the towering Biokovo Mountain.
-Tiny Brela is a hotspot for holiday makers, boasting some of the country’s best stretches of sand with easy boat access to the dreamy islands of Brac and Hvar, which are known for things like lavender and wine.
+Tiny Brela is a hotspot for holiday makers, boasting some of the country’s best stretches of sand with easy boat access to the dreamy islands of Hvar and Brac, which are known for things like lavender and wine.

 Day-trippers should plant themselves on Punta Rata Beach, which is one of the most iconic spots in the area thanks to the picture-perfect Brela Stone just off the shoreline.
 Another unforgettable way to explore the Adriatic coast is to charter a boat and sail to secluded spots like Vrulja Beach which has crystal clear water and jaw-dropping views.

 Mljet National Park is one of Croatia’s most breathtakingly-beautiful areas—high praise, considering how many natural wonders this compact country has.
 It takes two hours to drive and take a boat from Dubrovnik to Mljet, which is one of the largest islands in south Dalmatia at 5400 hectares, and the oldest marine protected area in the Mediterranean.
 The picturesque villages of Goveđari, Polače and Pomena draw the most visitors, and those looking for a bit of adventure can kayak, cycle or swim around Mljet Island.